trentsartain/Neural-Network/README.md

 ------------
 If this is your first foray into Neural Networks, welcome!
 I hope you enjoy yourself as much as I have.

-This project is my first attempt at creating an application that allows for quick interactions with a basic neural network.
-I find that I learn better when I have something quick and easy to tinker with that allows me to analyze pieces of a concept at my own pace.
-Hopefully, this will help some of you that learn in a similar manner.
+This project is an attempt at creating an application that allows for quick interactions with a basic neural network.

 This project is written in C#.

-![Alt text](ScreenShot.PNG?raw=true "Optional Title") What is a Neural Network?
+![Alt text](ScreenShot.PNG?raw=true "Optional Title")

+What is a Neural Network?
 -----
 Great question!